-Students possessing a Bachelor of Science in Nutrition can attain careers in the food industry as food scientists, food services managers, nutritionists and dietitians.
-Certifications and licensures may be required for some of these careers.
+Students possessing a Bachelor of Science in Nutrition can attain careers in the food industry as food scientists, food service managers, nutritionists, and dietitians; additional certifications and licenses may be required for some of these careers.
 All of these positions have a positive employment outlook for the 2018-2028 decade.

 |Career||Dietitians and Nutritionists||Food Scientists||Food Service Managers|